The new Volkswagen Golf GTI needs to meet some seriously high standards.

 - Rear privacy glass

-It achieved 95 per cent for adult occupant protection, 89 per cent for child occupant protection, 76 per cent for vulnerable road user protection and 80 per cent for safety assist.
+It scored 95 per cent for adult occupant protection, 89 per cent for child occupant protection, 76 per cent for vulnerable road user protection, and 80 per cent for safety assist.

 - Pedestrian, Cyclist detection

 - Lane-keep assist

 - Travel assist

 - Front cross-traffic alert

 - Adaptive cruise control with stop & go

 - Emergency assist